klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 </figure>

 While we are at it, we also add Mesh Colliders (click ‘Add Component’ and search for it) to each of the brain segments.
-We will need those later so that they can be hit targets in the inter-action.
+We will need those later so that they can be hit targets in the interaction.

 The Mesh Colliders will automatically be fitted to the shape of the brain segment.